MariaRiosNavarro/got_app/README.md

 ### Home

+The title of GOT-quotes has a link to Home, the navigation takes us to the corresponding pages.

 ![home](/public/imgReadme/home.png)

 ### Houses

+Each house can be displayed with one click, offering information about the members of the house.
+Each of them has a link to their detailed character page.

 ![houses](/public/imgReadme/houses.png)
 ![houses](/public/imgReadme/houses2.png)

 ### Persons

+Each character can be displayed with a click, giving information about their home and giving one of their appointments.
+These appointments can be changed by clicking on the button that appears.

 ![houses](/public/imgReadme/persons.png)
 ![houses](/public/imgReadme/persons2.png)
 ### Quotes

+5 random quotes appear each time and can be changed by clicking on the button below.

 ![houses](/public/imgReadme/quotes.png)
 ![houses](/public/imgReadme/quotes2.png)

 ### Detail Person

+Information with photo of all the characters mentioned in the api, if there is no photo, the logo is used as placeholder.
+The character's house is listed at the end and it has a link to its detailed page.

 ![houses](/public/imgReadme/personDetail.png)
 ### Detail House

+Information with shield of all members of the house, each of them has a link to their detailed page.

 ![houses](/public/imgReadme/houseDetail.png)
 ![houses](/public/imgReadme/houseDetail2.png)